Some of the features described in this article might be available only for Tracked Campaigns. Learn more.

 How do I set up a campaign on a multi-language market?

-Some countries (Google markets) offer multiple languages, so you would just need to select the market and the language accordingly.
+Some countries (Google markets) offer multiple languages, so you would just need to select the market and the language accordingly while you create the campaign.

 For example on Google Belgium, you would choose between Dutch, French, German or English, and on Google Canada between French and English.